Nyagisa-chan/kafka-streams-template/README.md

 # kafka-streams-template
-🛰️ Kafka Streams Template for Honeypot Integration
+🛰️ Kafka Streams Template for Transporting and Preprocessing Honeypot Logs

 ## 🧠 Introduction

-This project serves as a Kafka Streams template for data preprocessing  from various honeypots.
+This project serves as a Kafka Streams template for data transport and preprocessing from various honeypots.
 It is designed to provide real-time data cleansing, filtering, and standardizing event data before forwarding it to MongoDB sinks.

 ---